 And when they had both submitted and he put him down upon his forehead, (4 words)Surah Al-Saffat 37:103

-The two verses 102-3 describe the acceptance of the dream containing Allah’s command as a test by both Abraham and his son in verse 102, emphasizing justice and equality, and their literally acting on it in v.
+The two verses 102-3 describe the acceptance of the dream as a test containing Allah’s command by both Abraham and his son in verse 102, emphasizing justice and equality, and their both acting on it in v.
 103. In verse 102, the fact of Ismael’s maturity is emphasized in 4 words, 4 representing the heart (4 chambers), the essential part of a person wherein decisions and choices are made (according to the Quran).
 This number reinforces that the son’s heart was at the age of responsibility, able to make decisions.
 Abraham’s words to his son, asking his advice, are 12.
 This is followed by his son’s reply, also in 12 words.
 This shows an equivalence between father and son in this event, where both decide in mutual agreement they must fulfill the dream.
 The following verse 103, showing how they act upon the dream and actually are about to carry out the sacrifice, also expresses equality – “when both had submitted” – containing 4 words, again symbolizing the heart.
 This shows how the test was a test of the heart, which can only be tested by actual experience and action, what we do.

 The next section is the response of Allah the Exalted to the submission of both men.